awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-common-scenarios.md

 # Common scenarios with the CloudWatch agent<a name="CloudWatch-Agent-common-scenarios"></a>

-The following sections outline how to complete some common configuration and customization tasks when using the CloudWatch agent\.
+The following sections outline how to complete common configuration and customization tasks for the CloudWatch agent\.

 **Topics**
 + [Running the CloudWatch agent as a different user](#CloudWatch-Agent-run-as-user)